python/cpython/Doc/reference/import.rst

 In particular, meta path finders operate at the beginning of the import process, as keyed off the :data:`sys.meta_path` traversal.

-On the other hand, path entry finders are in a sense an implementation detail of the :term:`path importer`, and in fact, if the path importer were to be removed from :data:`sys.meta_path`, none of the path entry finder semantics would be invoked.
+By contrast, path entry finders are in a sense an implementation detail of the path based finder, and in fact, if the path based finder were to be removed from :data:`sys.meta_path`, none of the path entry finder semantics would be invoked.